-Mom’s Sauteed Escarole makes enough for a family of 4 or larger.
-One head of escarole is enough for 2 people and it’s a large leafy green vegetable usually the size of a big romaine lettuce.
+Delicious and tasty, Mom’s Sauteed Escarole makes enough for a family of 4 or larger.
+One head of escarole is enough for 2 people.
+When looking for escarole at the supermarket, it’s a large leafy green vegetable, usually the size of a big romaine lettuce.

-Sauteed Escarole goes great served with fried foods as a side dish, and it also pairs well with these main dishes:
+Sauteed Escarole goes great with fried foods as a side dish, and it even pairs well with some of these main dishes:

 You can be adventurous and try serving it on flat bread, or serve as an appetizer on crusty Italian bread like a bruschetta.

-Either way, if you haven’t had sauteed escarole, try it.
+Either way, if you haven’t had sauteed escarole, you’ll have to try it!

 Thanks for Pinning!